microsoft/aed-rust-learn-content/error-handling/includes/4-use-the-result-type-for-handing-errors.md

-# Use the Result type for handing errors
+# Use the Result type for handling errors

 Rust provides the `Result<T, E>` enum for returning and propagating errors.
 By convention, the `Ok(T)` variant represents a success and contains a value, while the variant `Err(E)` represents an error and contains an error value.

-It is prominently used for I/O operations, such as parsing strings into other types, attempts at aquiring network connections, file access and data validation.
+It is prominently used for I/O operations, such as parsing strings into other types, attempts at acquiring network connections, file access and data validation.

 It is defined as: